 - Nikon D3500 features an 11-point autofocus (AF) system with one cross-type sensor, which is decent for basic photography needs.

-- On the other hand, the Nikon D5600 boasts a more advanced 39-point autofocus system with nine cross-type sensors, providing better focus accuracy and performance, especially in challenging shooting conditions or when capturing moving subjects.
+- On the other hand, D5600 boasts a more advanced 39-point autofocus system with nine cross-type sensors, providing better focus accuracy and performance, especially in challenging shooting conditions or when capturing moving subjects.
 The improved autofocus system of the Nikon D5600 makes it a preferred choice for those who require more advanced focusing capabilities.

 D3500 is powered by Nikon’s EXPEED 4 image processor, which delivers fast and efficient image processing performance.
-While, the Nikon D5600 features Nikon’s EXPEED 4 image processor as well, providing similar image processing capabilities.
+While, D5600 features Nikon’s EXPEED 4 image processor as well, providing similar image processing capabilities.
 Both cameras offer smooth and responsive performance, with minimal lag time, making them suitable for everyday shooting and capturing fast-moving subjects.

 Shooting Speed and Buffer Capacity: